chreden/trview/doc/roomswindow.md

 ---|------
 Filters | Open the [filters](filters.md) editor.
 The checkbox toggles whether configured filters are applied.
-Sync | Whether the room selected in the window will be synced with the room selected in the view (bidirectional) Track Item | Whether to change selected room when an item is selected Track Trigger | Whether to change selected room when a trigger is selected
+Sync | Whether the room selected in the window will be synced with the room selected in the view (bidirectional) Track | Whether to change the selected room when items or triggers are selected.
+Clicking the button will show the expanded track menu where you can choose what to track.

 ## Rooms List